jina-ai/jina/docs/cloud-nativeness/docker-compose.md

 production is to run your {class}`~jina.Flow` with `docker-compose`.

-A {class}`~jina.Flow` is composed of {class}`~jina.Executor`s which run Python code that operates on `DocumentArray`.
+A {class}`~jina.Flow` is composed of {class}`~jina.Executor`s which run Python code that operates on `Documents`.
 These `Executors` live in different runtimes depending on how you want to deploy your Flow.

 By default, if you are serving your Flow locally they live within processes.
 Nevertheless,